Accessibility testing can be time-consuming, but automated tools exist to help you.

 If you test your website using a screen reader (and by the way, this is good practice – use Voiceover (iOS) or Talkback (Android) on your phone for a good experience), you may find issues on individual pages.

 But this is a slow process.
 It might take a few minutes or more to identify some obvious issues with screen reader compatibility.

 Multiply that by thousands of pages and you have a real problem.

-Automated testing covers a wider breadth of content in one pass, so this will get the low-hanging accessibility fruit out of the way.
+Automated accessibility testing covers a wider breadth of content in one pass, so this will get the low-hanging accessibility fruit out of the way.

 It also helps the manual auditing team.
 They can review issues found in automated tools and immediately know where to look for others.

 Given the cost of manual auditing, this saves your organization money by removing some relatively straightforward issues from their list.